-Simu and Kere spent the night in tears.
-Come the dawn, their two-year-old boy, Dexjo, would no longer be theirs.
+December 4, 1861, Irian Jaya Simu and Kere spent the night in tears.
+When the dawn arrives, their two-year-old boy, Dexjo, would no longer be theirs.
 He had been chosen to become the Peace Child.
-While everyone else rejoiced that the Mauri tribe had accepted the agreement, Simu and Kere just could not get into the spirit of the celebration.
-How…
+While everyone else rejoiced that the Mauri tribe had accepted the agreement, Simu and Kere just could not get into…

 For the past couple songs, we have talked about gifts.
 We talked about the gifts we do and should give.
 We talked about the gifts we desire.
 Well, it wouldn’t be Christmas without talking about the greatest gift of all.
 Like I said at the end of yesterday, that gift came wrapped in swaddling cloth…

 I have a dragon in my garage.
 No really, I do… really… I’m not lying.

 Through the wind and horns, in spite of the hood tight against ears that are growing numb, that bell rings out clear and joyful